On this page

 About the Research Advisory Group — Māori

-Māori endorsement of research projects is still required for locality approval.
-We will contract individual providers for this service.
-This group is called the Interim Research Advisory Group — Māori (IRAG-M).
+While awaiting changes from the Health NZ – Te Whatu Ora Reset, Māori endorsement of research projects is still required for locality approval and we will be contracting with individual providers for this service.
+This group is known as the Interim Research Advisory Group – Māori (IRAG-M).

 - to provide a pathway for researchers to have their research proposals considered from a Māori perspective